chrisryan91/CheesyStore_PP5/TESTING.md

 ## 2: As a site user, I can subscribe to the newsletter to receive updates on new cheese arrivals, promotions, and blog posts so that I can stay informed.

-For this User Story to be completed, I had to set up an account with MailChimp which provided me with a form to embed into a html document, css styling and JavaScript to use in my website.
-Using the Dashboard on MailChimp I manage my Audience of people who signed up for a News Letter.
+To complete this User Story, an account with MailChimp was established, which supplied an embeddable form, CSS styling, and JavaScript for integration into the website.
+The MailChimp dashboard is used to manage the audience list of individuals who subscribed to the newsletter.

 <details>
 <summary>User Story 2</summary>